DaeCatt/contrast-correct/README.md

 [Examples with the included hex color helper](./example.js).

 # Gotchas
+Contrast Correct uses many modern JavaScript features - including object destructuring.
+Contrast Correct should be transpiled before serving on the web.

 Contrast Correct uses a slightly modified HSL color space in order to create colors that are reasonably similar to the original color even when extreme changes are necessary.